nf-core/mag/README.md

 - performs metagenome binning using [MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/) and/or with [MaxBin2](https://sourceforge.net/projects/maxbin2/), and checks the quality of the genome bins using [Busco](https://busco.ezlab.org/)
 - optionally refines bins with [DAS Tool](https://github.com/cmks/DAS_Tool)
 - assigns taxonomy to bins using [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) and/or [CAT](https://github.com/dutilh/CAT)
-- (optionally) assigns viral taxonomy to assemblies using [geNomad](https://github.com/apcamargo/genomad)
+- (optionally) identifies viruses in assemblies using [geNomad](https://github.com/apcamargo/genomad)

 Furthermore, the pipeline creates various reports in the results directory specified, including a [MultiQC](https://multiqc.info/) report summarizing some of the findings and software versions.